Correlations in gravitational-wave reconstructions from eccentric binaries: A case study with GW151226 and GW170608: Introduction

-There has been previous work to investigate the effect that eccentric signals can have on the detectability of eccentric signals when the quasi-circular template banks that LIGO/Virgo currently employs are used~\cite{Tiwari2016, Huerta_2013}.
-Mildly eccentric systems can still be detected by the pipelines, but with a loss of SNR.
-However, moderately eccentric ($e_0 > 0.275$) systems would likely be missed by search pipelines~\cite{ENIGMA}.
+There has been previous work to investigate the effect that orbital eccentricity can have on the detectability of GW signals when the quasi-circular template banks that LIGO-Virgo currently employs are used~\cite{Huerta_2013,Tiwari2016,Zevin:2021rtf}.
+Mildly eccentric systems can still be detected by search pipelines, but with a loss of SNR.
+However, moderately and highly eccentric systems (with $e_{15Hz} > 0.275$) would likely be missed by search pipelines~\cite{Huerta_2013, ENIGMA} (although sufficiently loud eccentric events can still be detected by unmodelled transient GW searches that make minimal assumptions about the gravitational waveform~\cite{LIGOScientific:2019dag,LIGOScientific:2020ufj, Nitz_2020,LIGOScientific:2023lpe}).
 Once detected, ignoring eccentricity could still lead us to infer with biases other intrinsic parameters of the source.